inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 Breaking  apart this path would create  plenty of triangles.
 Don't.

+In the general case you may need an additional step before flattening :

 ### Combine  paths in Tiling groups  and flatten  effect
 For each Tiling:
-* If there are more than a single path in a Tiling group, combine all paths together.
+* If there is more than a single path in a Tiling group, combine all paths together.
 * Flatten the Effet

 If you look at the canvas, nothing is different.